nevermined-io/defi-marketplace/docs/Reports.md

 # Available reports
-This marketplace collects data from different protocols in several blockchains, the datasets collected are being increased constantly so these tables will reflect which data is available.ç
+This marketplace collects data from different protocols in several blockchains, the datasets collected are being increased constantly so these tables will reflect which data is available.

 ## Networks supported
  - Arbitrum